News

 A senior scientist in Western Australia and his team are using TERN to supplement state biological surveys and to contribute to decisions on conserving important ecosystems.

-The twenty-second of October 2013 was an important day for Stephen van Leeuwen, TERN and the entire ecosystem science community of Western Australia: it was the day the study centre at TERN’s Great Western Woodlands (GWW) SuperSite was officially opened.
+The twenty-second of October 2013 was an important day for Stephen van Leeuwen, TERN and the entire ecosystem studies community of Western Australia: it was the day the study centre at TERN’s Great Western Woodlands (GWW) SuperSite was officially opened.

 Despite being less than a year old, this field infrastructure is already supporting numerous ecosystem science activities that are generating vital information, which is helping the Western Australian Department of Parks and Wildlife make informed decisions of regional and national importance.
 Stephen is a Principal Research Scientist and the Science and Conservation Partnerships Manager for the department.